 Founded by Grace Chang and Rima Seiilova-Olson in 2019, Kintsugi is a startup developing voice biomarker technology that detects anxiety and depression with a whopping 80% accuracy from just 20 seconds of free-form speech.

-Firmly at the forefront of innovation in the space and bolstered by a recently-announced seed round of $8 million, Kintsugi has already built the world's largest annotated voice repository specifically for mental health and machine learning.
+Firmly at the forefront of innovation in the space and bolstered by a recently-announced Series A of $20 million, Kintsugi has already built the world's largest annotated voice repository specifically for mental health and machine learning.
 The company now aims to set the standard for personalized mental health care and give people access to the level of care they need — when they need it.

 We sat down with founder, CEO, and principal software engineer Grace Chang to delve into the story of how Kintsugi was born, why the world needs it, and how the team plans to use this fresh funding to reshape mental health care.

 Born in Taiwan and having emigrated to the States at a young age, Grace has been a builder her whole life.
 From constantly playing around with LEGO as a child, to becoming a five-time entrepreneur always working on breakthrough technology, she has demonstrated a proclivity for finding ways elements can fit together.

 “From the very early days, I was interested in understanding how things were put together from the ground up.
 When I stepped onto the intersection of innovation and technology, what captures the imagination there is being able to truly transform a space with an idea and a group of people who are mission-aligned.”

 When Grace launched authentication startup UnifyID at TechCrunch Disrupt in 2018 with one such mission-aligned group, the team won runner-up in the Startup Battlefield.
 They then went on to win at South by Southwest, and raised a $20 million series A shortly thereafter — all with just five people on the team, which, as Grace herself puts it, was “pretty ridiculous”.